lsegal/atom-runner/README.md

 ## Using

-* Hit Cmd+R to launch the runner for the active window.
+* Hit Ctrl+R to launch the runner for the active window.
 * Hit Ctrl+C to kill a currently running process.

 ## Configuring